McBoar/membership_inference/README.md

 To use this framework you just need to pull membership_inference/MembershipInferenceTest and import MembershipInferenceTest

-You can see tool usage examples in membership_inference/experiments
+You can see some examples of using the tool in membership_inference/experiments